alacritty/alacritty/README.md

 If all goes well, this should place a binary at `target/release/alacritty`.
 **BEFORE YOU RUN IT:** Install the config file as described below; otherwise, many things (such as arrow keys) would not work.
+If you're on macOS, you'll need to change the `monospace` font family to something like `Menlo`.

 ### Configuration